SeaWorld Orlando

 ABOUT

-SeaWorld Orlando opened on December 15, 1973, as the third park of the SeaWorld chain and just 2 years after Walt Disney World Resort's Magic Kingdom.
+SeaWorld Orlando opened on December 15, 1973, as the third park of the SeaWorld chain and just two years after Walt Disney World Resort's Magic Kingdom.
 This made Central Florida a multi-park vacation destination.
 SeaWorld was sold in 1976 to Harcourt Brace Jovanovich then to Anheuser-Busch, owners of Busch Gardens, in 1989.

 Busch was more experienced with theme parks and thus developed SeaWorld in a competitive and aggressive manner, moving the park from a show-based to a ride-based park.
 The park joined in the Disneyland-started simulator ride wave in 1992 with Mission: Bermuda Triangle (later rethemed into Wild Arctic).
 The nation's first combination roller coaster and flume ride, Journey to Atlantis, was installed in 1998.
 Kraken, a Bolliger & Mabillard floorless roller coaster, was added to the park in 2000.
 The flying coaster, Manta, came to the park in 2009 and won the Theme Park Insider Award as the best new attraction.
 After nearly three decades of operation, Busch Entertainment added two adjacent parks.
 Discovery Cove opened in 2000 followed by the Aquatica water park in 2008.